Too-Hot-To-Hindle/Social_Distribution_Media/README.md

 Code base and project structure is cleanly organized, with frontend and backend aspects of projects sitting in `frontend/` and `backend/` respectively.
 As per development environment configration instructions in `README.md`, project can easily be cloned and run locally using the `Makefile`.

 ## Test Cases
 Postman tests are setup for the majority of endpoints currently setup for the above completed and in-progress user stories.
-We have also begun writing unit and UI tests, in `frontend/src/App.test.js`.
+We have also begun writing unit and UI tests, in `backend/tests` and `frontend/src/App.test.js` respectively.

 An export of our postman collection can be found in [`postman_collection.json`](./postman_collection.json).